monstermuffin/awesome-mini-pc/CONTRIBUTING.md

 Alternatively, alternatively, you can get this information yourself.
 You're a Linux user, you can figure it out.

 ### Physical Inspection:
-For some details, physical inspection may be necessary:
+For some details, physical inspection may/will be necessary:
 - Count the number and type of ports visually.
 - Open the case (if possible) to check memory slots, M.2 slots, etc.
 - Look for model numbers printed on chips.